2003arpit/Sales-dashboard-forcasting/README.md

-# Sales-dashboard-forcasting
+# Sales-dashboard-forecasting
-Power BI dashboard of sales and 15 days sales forcasting
+Power BI dashboard of sales and 15 days sales forecasting